-Regardless of the nature of the deal, your goal is accelerating the right kind of sustainable growth.
+Regardless of the nature of the mergers and acquisitions deal, your goal is accelerating the right kind of sustainable growth.
 That increasingly relies on differentiation across your entire Customer Experience (CX).
-So whether that means serious transformation or more nuanced optimisation, you need to define priority improvements across what you do, not just what you say.
+So whether that requires full reinvention or more nuanced optimisation, you need to define priority improvements across what you do, not just what you say.

-That’s why Co:definery has partnered with creative leadership specialists Curve to develop the Agency CX Roadmap – a clear, actionable plan for business-wide change.
+That’s why Co:definery has partnered with creative leadership specialists Curve to develop the Agency Transformation Roadmap – a clear, actionable plan for business-wide change.

-Taking your leadership team through a short series of immersive workshops, the process grades your collective aspirations and progress against five pillars of agency Customer Experience:
+Taking your leadership team through a short series of immersive workshops, the process grades your collective aspirations and progress against seven pillars of agency Customer Experience:

-- Leadership – e.g. collaboration, innovation, culture, delegation, self-care and team care, organisation
+- Leadership – e.g. collaboration, innovation, togetherness, delegation, self care & team care, organisation

-- People + operations – e.g. people strategy, employer brand, diversity, inclusion, talent attraction / development, financial health
+- People – e.g. DEI, talent attraction / development, performance management

-- Marketing – e.g. thought leadership, consistency, owned media, campaigns
+- Marketing – e.g. effectiveness, consistency, thought leadership, website, campaigns, upstream prospecting

 Keeping things structured and fast, we combine your views with our own experience and recommendations to create the following deliverables: